lcarva/ocp-cert-verifier/README.md

 # ocp-cert-verifier

-Check expiration of certificates in Secret objects in an OCP project
+Verify expiration of certificates in Secret objects in an OCP project